-Tenured faculty members typically receive two committee assignments or service assignments involving an approximately equivalent time commitment.
-Untenured tenure-track faculty members typically receive one committee assignment, or two lighter service assignments involving an approximately equivalent time commitment.

-Administrative and program responsibilities that do not entail a course release (see Section 3 below) are service assignments that fall within this workload allocation.
-Appointment to serve as the chair of a committee with a particularly intensive work schedule in a given year or to head a particularly demanding program, center, or institute may be treated as a single assignment equivalent to two standard committee assignments.
+(b) Committee Assignments: Tenured faculty members typically receive two committee assignments or service assignments involving an approximately equivalent time commitment.
+Untenured tenure- track faculty members typically receive one committee assignment, or two lighter service assignments involving an approximately equivalent time commitment.
+Chairing a committee with a particularly intensive work schedule may be treated as a single assignment equivalent to two standard committee assignments.
+Heading a particularly demanding program, center, or institute may be treated as a single assignment equivalent to two standard committee assignments or may entitle the faculty member to a teaching release and/or compensation as defined in Section III.
+Jointly appointed faculty's service load is calculated and determined in proportion to their full-time equivalent commitment to the law school.